 Composer needs to be informed of the target display's dimensions measured in pixels.
 This information is requested when creating a new experience.
 As noted above, the aspect ratio is simply a reflection of the longer side measured in pixels divided by the shorter side.

 In the image below, the "Display resolution" drop-down has been clicked in Composer's "New Project" dialog.
-Choose a preset or scroll to the bottom of this list and use the Custom option to enter any pixel dimensions you wish, including those for multi-screen display walls.
+Choose a preset or scroll to the bottom of this list and use the Custom option to enter any pixel dimensions you wish (up to 10000x10000), including those for multi-screen display walls.